Xiaoyanglib/DeepSDF_Preprocessing/README.md

 `Attribute name doesn't exist for program (normal)`

 The OpenGL error does not interrupt execution; it only continuously triggers warnings.
-I commented out the `cerr` section in the `inline GLint GlSlProgram::GetAttributeHandle` function in `glsl.hpp` during Pangolin configuration to prevent excessive error messages.
+To reduce excessive error messages, I commented out the `cerr` section in the `inline GLint GlSlProgram::GetAttributeHandle` function within `glsl.hpp` during Pangolin configuration.
 ## License

 DeepSDF_Preprocessing is relased under the MIT License.
 See the [LICENSE file][8] for more details.